kuzzleio/documentation-old/src/sdk-reference/kuzzle/check-token.md

 | ``token``    | string   | The token to check |
 | ``callback`` | function | Callback handling the response |

-**Note:** this method sends an unauthenticated API call to Kuzzle Backend, meaning it ignores the JWT Token property, even if it has been set.
+**Note:** this method sends an unauthenticated API call to Kuzzle, meaning it ignores the JWT Token property, even if it has been set.

 ---